fix

 A subset of green hat hackers are people known as script kiddies.
 These are new hackers and don't have much experience, but rather than trying to learn new hacking techniques.
 A script kiddie focuses on using pre-existing scripts to hack.
 In comparison, green hat hacker focuses more on learning how to hack themselves and design their tools.

-Red Hat Hacking
+The Passionate Side of Hacking: Red Hat Hacking

-A red hat hacker tries to operate ethically but does it based on their own point of view.
+A red hat hacker tries to operate ethically but does it based on their point of view.
 You can think of them with a "Robin Hood of the cybersecurity field" mentality where they may do illegal things if they believe it meets an overall ethical goal.
 For example, if they know that a black hat hacker is hacking into people's bank accounts, a red hat hacker may try to hack the hacker's systems to stop them from stealing people's hard-earned money.
 They take it upon themselves to define the lines of good vs bad hacking.

-Blue Hat Hacking
+The Experimental Side of Hacking: Blue Hat Hacking

 A blue hat hacker is hired to find vulnerabilities in unreleased products before they are released to the market.
 This is done through invite-only penetration tests where the hackers can thoroughly hack the application as part of its comprehensive testing and development process.
 Microsoft is one company that is well known for having invite-only BlueHat conferences.
 Typically, to get invited, the hacker must have a strong reputation.
 Companies should use blue hat hackers before releasing new products to limit the possibility of a hack during the critical launch week/month.
-One example of this is with the platform bugcrowd.
+One example of this is the platform bug crowd.
 This is a platform where companies can hire freelance hackers/security researchers to test their products.
 They allow companies to do private testing where rather than opening it to the public they invite a small, select group of hackers to test the product before release.
 This is an example of blue hat hacking.

-Purple Hat Hacking
+The Creative Approach to Hacking: Purple Hat Hacking

 About the author